 This is the last train of the day.

 Find all the dates and times for this journey

 Trains per day

-Trains from Florence to Venice cover the 126 miles (204 km) long journey taking on average 4 h 7 min with our travel partners like Italo, Frecciarossa, Intercity, Frecciargento, Trenitalia, Regionale Veloce, Intercity Notte or Regionale.
-Normally, there are 12 trains operating per day, including direct services available.
-You can get the cheapest train tickets for this trip for as low as £17, but the average price of train tickets is £18.
+Trains from Florence to Venice cover the 126 miles long journey taking on average 3 h 54 min with our travel partners like Intercity Notte, Trenitalia, Regionale, Intercity, Regionale Veloce, Frecciarossa, Frecciargento or Italo.
+There are direct train services available.
+While the average ticket price for this route costs around £19, you can find the cheapest train ticket for as low as £19.
 Travellers depart most frequently from Firenze Santa Maria Novella and arrive in Venezia Mestre.

 If you’re planning on taking a train from Florence to Venice, note that there is a reliable train service with multiple departures each day.
 Approximately 56 trains make the daily run between the two cities and the average length of time can vary from a brisk 2h (approx.) to a more scenic journey lasting up to 6h45min.
 The average time taken to complete the journey is approx. 3h.

 As few as 2 trains and as many as 6 trains per hour travel during the morning and evening rush hours.
 Weekend and holiday schedules differ from those on weekdays, so check the Omio site for current fares and departure times.
 The first train departs Florence’s Campo di Marte station around 02:00 a.m. local time, while the first one from Santa Maria Novello around 04:00 a.m.
 The first departure from Rifredi Station is about 06:00 a.m.
 The last train from Santa Maria Novello departs after 11:00 p.m. and the last from Rifredi leaves just before 08:00 p.m.
 Campo di Marte only operates morning services from Florence to Venice.